Medical tourism offers travel firms untapped growth

 Some countries such as Germany market themselves as a destination for medical tourism.

-According to the German National Tourist Board, about 77,000 foreign patients were treated in the country in 2010, spending 930 million euros ($1.24 billion).
+According to the German National Tourist Board, about 77,000 foreign patients were treated in the country in 2010, spending 930 million euros.
 They came mostly from other European countries, Russia, Gulf states or the United States.

-Hospital operator Helios helps organize visas, hotels and sight-seeing trips for patients coming to Germany for treatment, mostly from Russian-speaking countries and the Middle East.
+Hospital operator Helios helps organise visas, hotels and sight-seeing trips for patients coming to Germany for treatment, mostly from Russian-speaking countries and the Middle East.

 "Many patients specifically opt for a city where they can enjoy what the place has to offer alongside the treatment," Helios manager Stefan Boeckle said.
 "Provided their medical condition allows for it, of course."